11ume/kable/docs/getting_started.md

 <br>

 *We have requested a node that does not exist, so the **pick** method will wait 5 seconds until the  **non-existent-node** until it is announced, and this will never happens.
-In somes contexts like the shown in the previous example, the pick method could block the process for 5 seconds and whitout op-abort, you would have no way to cancel the operation*
+In somes contexts like the shown in the previous example, the pick method could block the process for 5 seconds and whitout op-abort, you would have no way to cancel the operation.*

 <br>